 After waiting in line for over an hour, It took the 4 of us less than 1 minute to drop our bags.
 Soooo the reason for the wait was definitely due to people shifting items around to stay under the weight limit.

 Important advice for anyone flying on American Airlines out of Lima

 Don’t be that person.
 Weigh your bags.
 You can buy a portable luggage scale.
 Usually there is also a scale available at the airport that you can and should use before getting in line.

 Note: we may receive a commission from Amazon when you buy products through our Amazon links (at no cost to you)

 It’s small and lightweight so it’s easy to bring on a trip.

 Machu Picchu is usually the first thing that comes to mind when I think of Peru, but there’s so much more!
 We really enjoyed our time in Huacachina and Paracas.
 We also could have used another day in Lima to enjoy the excellent food and culture.

 Spend your money on tours and all of the great things Peru has to offer, not on flights and hotels:

-- The current welcome bonus on the Chase Sapphire Preferred credit card is 60,000 Chase Ultimate Rewards points.
-That’s more than enough to cover a roundtrip flight between the US and Peru (subject to availability).
+- The current welcome bonus on the card_name credit card is 60,000 Chase Ultimate Rewards points.
+That’s enough to cover a roundtrip flight between the US and Peru (subject to availability).

 Both of these cards also have no foreign transaction fees.
 This can save lots of money when traveling internationally.